MAIA: A new detector concept for a 10 TeV muon collider: Conclusions

-K.F.D., L.R, and B.R.'s work is supported by the Enrico Fermi Institute at the University of Chicago.
-K.F.D. is also supported by the U.S. National Science Foundation (NSF) award \#2411692 and the Neubauer Family Assistant Professor Program.
-B.R. is supported by NSF award \#2310094.
+K.F.D., M.L., L.R, and B.R.'s work is supported by the Enrico Fermi Institute at the University of Chicago.
+K.F.D. was also supported by U.S NSF awards 2411692 and 2443370, as well as the Neubauer Family Assistant Professor Program.
+M.L. and B.R. were also supported by NSF award No. 2310094.

+R.P.'s work is supported by the National Science Foundation (Graduate Research Fellowship Program) under Grant No. DGE-2444107.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.